mdglankush65/YoutubeSubscribersBackend/README.md

-# youtubeSubscriber
+# Youtube Subscriber
-Youtube Subscribers Backend Service
+## Youtube Subscribers Backend Service
 This is a backend project for managing Youtube subscribers, developed using Node.js, Express.js, and Mongoose.
 It's designed to work with a frontend application by providing API endpoints for subscribing to a Youtube channel, listing subscribers, and more.

 ## Getting Started